 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

 Do not take a double dose to make up for the dose that you missed.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much Teveten Plus.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Teveten Plus.